youngjon2001/JOE-DATA-PORTOFOLIO/README.md

 1. Are there notable differences in sleep patterns based on occupation?
 2. How does heart rate impact sleep quality and duration?
 3. Does stress level significantly influence sleep quality?
+4. How does physical activity correlate with sleep health?

+ ### Data Analysis

+ ### Result Analysis
+ The result of the analysis is as follows:
+ 1. I found that there was a huge variation in sleep patterns in occupations such as Doctors, Nurses, and software engineers compared to occupation such as sales managers, managers.